pajtai/app-state/README.md

 callbacks that return the desired value to set for that path.

 Subscribers are notified after calculations are run.

+Caution: every new calculations call clobber all previous calculations.
+This should be fixed.

 ### Transform: `state.transform(key, transformFunction, varargs...)` - returns the new value that was set